divy-14/Xmeme/README.md

       <li> <b> ./test_server.sh </b> </li>
       </ul>
   </li>
   <li> test_server.sh will initiate the process for installing all the required dependencies, and then will setup the project.
-You can sut back and relax as the complete setup process is autmoated 😃 </li>
+You can sit back and relax as the complete setup process is autmoated 😃 </li>
   <li> After the setup is complete some test curl commands are run to ensure proper installation </li>
   <li> Now you can use the project in your local environment make your own changes etc.</li>
 </ul>